 Distributions are reinvested in additional Fund shares unless you instruct the Transfer Agent to have your distributions paid by check mailed to the address of record or transferred through an Automated Clearing House to the bank of your choice.
 You can change your account settings at any time to be effective as of the next distribution, except that any change given to the Transfer Agent less than five days before the payment date will not be effective until the next distribution is made.
 Distribution checks will only be issued for payments greater than \$25.00.
 Distribution payments less than \$25.00 will automatically be reinvested in shares of the Fund(s) generating the distribution.
 Un-cashed distribution checks will be canceled, and proceeds reinvested at the then current net asset value, for any shareholder who chooses to receive distributions in cash, if distribution checks: (i) are returned and marked as "undeliverable" or (ii) remain un-cashed for six months after the date of issuance.
-If distribution checks are canceled and reinvested, your account election may also be changed so that all future distributions are reinvested rather than paid in cash.
+If distributions are reinvested rather than paid in cash.
 Interest will not accrue on uncashed distribution checks.